AssassinTee/catch64/README.md

 ![haha](https://i.imgur.com/PNYZgvm.png)

 ## Description
-catch64 is a -Mod for the retro-multiplayergame [Teeworlds](www.teeworlds.com).
+catch64 is a modification for the retro-multiplayergame [Teeworlds](www.teeworlds.com).
 It is written for Teeworlds 0.7 and supports 64 players.
 If you hit someone, he is in your team and gets your colors and skin.
 If he hits someone, the hit player is in your team, too.